Casio CQ-1 calculator and clock

 The CQ-1 in hand showing its small size.

 To distinguish their calculators from the crowd, manufacturers started to add extra functionality beyond the normal calculator functions.
-Such is the case with the time mode of the Casio CQ-1.
+Such is the case here with the time mode of the Casio CQ-1 from the very innovative Casio Computer Co.
+Ltd.

 By 1976 the electronics for calculator and time functions had shrunk to fit in a small hand-held calculator that could be powered for a year by two button cells, but the VFD display used in the CQ-1 was still very power hungry and limited the usefulness of this machine.
 This was solved by the use of an LCD (Liquid Crystal Display) in the Casio MQ-1, introduced in 1977, which allowed the use of just the two button cells and allowed a great reduction in size.